ergo-services/ergo/docs/advanced/observer.md

 Processes rarely work alone; they publish and subscribe to [events](../basics/events.md).
 The events page makes that traffic visible.

-Like the processes page, it shows only what the scope defines.
+Five cards across the top count the events registered and the messages published, received, delivered locally and sent to remote nodes.
+Below them, like the processes page, the table shows only what the scope defines.
 Each row names the event, its producer process, when it was registered, how many subscribers it has, and publication statistics, with delta indicators marking events that are actively publishing.
 The From control chooses First (oldest registered) or Last (newest), and filters narrow by name, notify mode, buffered mode, open mode, and minimum subscriber count.
 Three charts above the table summarize the scope: event throughput, event utilization, and how recently each event last published.

 Beyond the table, you can open a **live stream** of a single event and watch the actual messages as the producer publishes them, in real time.
 Filters match the message type and its content, with an exclude mode to hide noise, so you can answer questions the counters cannot: what exactly is this producer emitting, and does it match what subscribers expect.
-It is a live tap on production message traffic, with no change to the producer or its subscribers.
+The window states which of the two it is doing: observing a producer that publishes regardless, or acting as the first subscriber of an event whose producer is notified.

 <details>